Roman Curia: Pontifical Committee for Historical Sciences

 The Pontifical Committee for Historical Sciences is charged with promoting the use of ecclesiastical archives for historical research and fostering cooperation with ecclesiastical and extra-ecclesial institutions and associations, particularly at the international level.
 It sponsors seminars and conferences, both independently and in concert with peer organizations; reviews the historical data presented in the Pontifical Yearbook; collaborates with multinational scientific initiatives (UNESCO); and sponsors internships for the study of Latin and Greek.
-The current President is Father Bernard Ardura, O. Praem.
+The current president is Father Bernard Ardura, O. Praem.

 Commission for Advocates

 The body called "Advocates of the Holy See" is composed mainly of advocates listed in the roster of advocates, and its members are able to undertake the representation of cases in civil or ecclesiastical tribunals in the name of the Holy See or the dicasteries of the Roman Curia.
-The President of the commission is the ex officio prefect of the Supreme Tribunal of the Apostolic Signatura.
+The president of the commission is the ex officio prefect of the Supreme Tribunal of the Apostolic Signatura.

 Pontifical Swiss Guards

 The Pontifical Swiss Guards is a minor armed force and honour guard unit maintained by the Holy See that protects the pope and the Apostolic Palace within the territory of the Vatican City.
 Established in 1506 under Pope Julius II, the Pontifical Swiss Guard is among the oldest military units in continuous operation.They serve as personal escorts to the pontiff and as watchmen for Vatican City and the pontifical villa of Castel Gandolfo.
-The guards, who are independent of the Swiss armed forces, are employed by the Roman Catholic Church under the leadership of the pope, to whom they swear fealty in a ceremony at Belvedere Court.
+The guards, who are independent of the Swiss armed forces, are employed by the Catholic Church under the leadership of the pope, to whom they swear fealty in a ceremony at Belvedere Court.

 The current Commander is Colonel Christoph Graf.

 Disciplinary Commission of the Roman Curia

 Established by John Paul II in 1981, the Disciplinary Commission of the Roman Curia rules whether an administrative sanction – i.e., suspension or firing – can be imposed on a Roman Curia official is pertinent or not.
-The current President is Prof. Vincenzo Buonomo.
+The current president is Prof. Vincenzo Buonomo.